Is the Hemp Ban Delayed in 2026?

 The live uncertainty (dated and sourced)

 Here is where it gets fluid -- and why a dated tracker beats a stale FAQ.
 The enacted law above is the baseline.
-The items below are requests and proposals that have not passed.
+The items below are bills and requests that have not passed.
+Newest first.

 The Office of Management and Budget, under Director Russ Vought, formally asked Congress to either replace Section 781 with a regulatory framework or delay its implementation.
 This request is real.
 It has not passed and does not change the law on its own.